Download your Free Guide

-You should drink your pre-workout about 15 minutes before you start your exercise routine.
+You should drink your pre-workout about 15 minutes before you start your exercise routine (you can read our article on building a workout routine here).
 Some people absorb the nutrients faster or slower which means you may need to experiment with this a little.

 No, generally speaking, pre-workout is not bad for your kidneys if you follow the recommended dosage.
 But, if you continue taking an excessive amount after suffering side effects, it could be bad, although kidney failure is not likely.
 Some of the ingredients could cause your blood pressure to rise and also cause dehydration which may have a negative impact on your kidneys with continuous high doses.